Skip to main content

 Why Carpenters Consider Life Insurance

-Power tools, heights, heavy lifting — carpentry is physically demanding and carries real daily risks.
+Power tools, heights, heavy lifting: carpentry is physically demanding and carries real daily risks.
 Most chippies have a mortgage, a family, or both.
-Life insurance makes sure they're looked after if something happens.
+Life insurance makes sure they are looked after if something happens, and because the work is hands-on, income protection and total and permanent disability cover are usually high on the list too.

 Workplace Risks for Carpenters